You are here: home / Enid Blyton

 Enid Blyton was one of my favourite authors when I was a kid but I knew next to nothing about her until I started doing some research for this section of Best Books for Kids.

-Most of the information about Enid Blyton on this page comes from Stoney's biography and it's worth hunting down if you'd like to read about Enid's life in more detail.
+Most of the information about Enid Blyton on this page comes from Stoney's biography.
+It's worth hunting down this book if you'd like to read about Enid's life in more detail.

 The Blyton family moved to Beckenham in Kent when Enid was a baby and she and her two younger brothers, Hanley and Carey, spent their childhood there.